Believe it or not, the foundations of today’s hotel revenue management practices were first used by airlines.

 Better data, new management systems, and ever-expanding technological capabilities have revolutionized the revenue manager role, but also presented new challenges.
 Some of these challenges include: information overload, working with too many systems, and complex distribution.

-What is a Revenue Management System (RMS)?
+Importance of a Revenue Management System (RMS)

 A revenue management system (RMS) takes the guesswork out of determining what room rates should be.
 An automated RMS analyzes hotel and local market data in real time and determines the best price for your rooms.